krichter722/aeolus/CONTRIBUTING.md

 This prevents you from using Hibernate > 4.3 which might be interesting for implementation of storage backends for historical quieries (see documentation of the `TollDataStore` interface for details).

+## Logging
+We're using `logback` (in the form of `logback-classic`).
+Contributions and submodules/-projects which aim to be included in the source tree ought to stick with that.

 [1]:https://github.com/mjsax/aeolus